 Tips to Avoid Dog Bites

 Follow these tips to make your home safer for your family and guests if you own a dog.

 - Socialize your dog early and often so that it understands humans are friendly and not to be harmed.
 Dogs are more likely to act defensive in the presence of things that are not familiar to them, so familiarizing them with other people will make them less defensive.

-Rosenfeld Injury Lawyers LLC is the most dependable personal injury firm in Illinois and our Chicago dog bite attorneys have recovered compensation on behalf of thousands of clients.
+Rosenfeld Injury Lawyers, LLC is the most dependable personal injury firm in Illinois, and our Chicago dog bite attorneys have recovered compensation on behalf of thousands of clients.

 Contact us today to learn more about your legal options and how we can maximize your recovery.